umbraco/UmbracoDocs/Add-ons/UmbracoCourier/Developer/DataResolvers.md

 #Data Resolvers

 ##Introduction
-This document outlines how 2 central components in Courier works:
+This document outlines how 2 central components in Courier work:

 1. Its data resolvers and how they can change and process data
 2. Its item event providers which can trigger and queue events

-These concepts are useful for people who wish either extend or change the way Courier works with the website content.
+These concepts are useful for people who wish to either extend or change the way Courier works with the website content.

-Data resolvers will show a developer how Courier can understand your data Item event handlers enables a developer to trigger and queue events, such as Lucene Indexing, triggering workflows and so on.
+Data resolvers will show a developer how Courier can understand your data.
+Item event handlers enable a developer to trigger and queue events, such as Lucene Indexing, triggering workflows and so on.

 ##Intended audience
-Developers who understands .net, c# and has a clear idea of how Umbraco works, and what components in Umbraco does what.
+Developers who understands .net, c# and have a clear idea of how Umbraco works and what components in Umbraco do what.

-These concepts are targeted developers who wish to add support for 3rd party components such as Data Types, or change or extend the way Courier handles current built-in components.
+These concepts are targeted at developers who wish to add support for 3rd party components such as Data Types, or change or extend the way Courier handles current built-in components.

 ###Revision History
 * Version 1,  25/9/2011 Outline

 ##What is Data Resolvers

-A data resolver is a custom model built into Courier 2, to handle 3rd party data types, storing data in a custom way, or other custom components in your website, where Courier doesn’t understand the stored data.
+A data resolver is a custom model built into Courier 2 to handle 3rd party data types, storing data in a custom way, or other custom components in your website, where Courier doesn’t understand the stored data.

 In short, a Data resolver is simply a .net class, which inherits from a specific base class, which allows the developer to hook into different events during the data packaging and extraction.

 Out of the box, Courier 2, can understand all standard data-types in Umbraco.
-This means that Courier knows that a Content picker contains a ID, pointing at a document, which then becomes a dependency, and the ID gets translated into a Guid which can safely be deployed to another location.
+This means that Courier knows that a Content picker contains an ID for a document, which then becomes a dependency, and the ID gets translated into a Guid which can safely be deployed to another location.
 It also knows that a template might contain references to JavaScript files or internal links, using the [locallink:] syntax.
-Or a a lot of other cases where data have a special meaning.
+Or a lot of other cases where data have a special meaning.

 This is what dataresolvers do, add special meaning to specific data that matches certain criteria, for instance properties using a specific datatype, templates containing a certain keyword and so on.